ansys/pydpf-core/doc/source/getting_started/licensing.rst

 Licensing
 =========

-This section details how to properly set-up licensing, as well as what the user should expect in terms of limitations or license usage when running PyDPF scripts.
+This section details how to properly set up licensing, as well as what the user should expect in terms of limitations or license usage when running PyDPF scripts.

 DPF follows a client-server architecture, which means that the PyDPF client library must interact with a running DPF Server.
-It thus either starts a DPF Server via a local installation of DPF Server, or it connects to an already running local or remote DPF Server.
+It either starts a DPF Server via a local installation of DPF Server, or it connects to an already running local or remote DPF Server.

 DPF Server is packaged within the **Ansys installer** in Ansys 2021 R1 and later.
 It is also available as a standalone application.